amsanville/text-adventure/development.md

 ## Features
 Itemized list of intended features:
-[ ] Build basic house and player can travel from room to room [ ] Make basic UI with help
+[x] Build basic house and player can travel from room to room [x] Make basic UI with help
-[ ] Build out each room with objects for the player to interact with (following is a list of rooms)
+[x] Build out each room with connections
+[ ] Add messages and such to each room
     [ ] Front Hallway
     [ ] Living Room
     [ ] Back Hallway